terraform-google-modules/terraform-google-project-factory/README.md

 be run without user interaction for quick validation, or with user interaction during development.

-### Autogeneration of documentation from .tf files
+### Autogeneration of documentation from .tf files (ATTENTION!
+The test folder was removed in this fork.)

 Run
 ```